EFFECTIVE AS OF DATE OF LAST MODIFICATION: August 14, 2017

 Non-personal information is any information that does not personally identify you.
 Non-personal information can include certain Personal Information that has been de-identified; that is, information that has been rendered anonymous.
 We and/or our third-party service providers obtain non-personal information about you from information that you provide us, either separately or together with your Personal Information.
 We and/or our third-party service providers also automatically collect certain non-personal information from you when you access our website.

-B. HOW WE USE & SHARE YOUR INFORMATION
+B. HOW WE USE, COLLECT & SHARE YOUR INFORMATION

 1. Personal Information: